yurasamai/appchat/README.md

 ## Libraries

-To run this project you need to install the React-Simple-Chatbot library on the project directory
+To run this project you need to install the React-Simple-Chatbot library on your computer

 ### `npm install react-simple-chatbot --save`